diversen/ubuntu-auto-upgrade/README.md

 ## Cron

 Set the script up as a cron script.
 Let it run every 10 minutes of so.
 You will need to let the script run as root.
-Edit crontab while root, e.g.:
+Edit crontab as `sudo`, e.g.:

     sudo crontab -e